kubeshop/testkube-docs/docs/articles/argoworkflows-integration.md

 In this WorkflowTemplate, we have defined:

 - `templates.container.image`: the Testkube CLI image that will allow the execution of the Testkube command.
-- `templates.container.args`: runs 2 commands:
+- `templates.container.args`: runs two commands:
-  - `testkube set context` to set the correct Testkube context.
+  - `testkube set context` to set the correct Testkube context for your organization and environment.
   - `testkube <testkube-cli-command>` : runs a provided Testkube CLI command.

-The WorkflowTemplate expects the following parameters to be provided when invoking:
+The WorkflowTemplate expects the following parameters to be provided (see example below):
 - `org-id`, `env-id` : Organization and Environment IDs for the Environment containing the Workflow to run, you can get these from the Agent Information section of the Environment Settings - [Read More](/testkube-pro/articles/environment-management#agent-information).
 - `api-key` : An API Token required to call the Testkube API through the CLI - [Read More](/testkube-pro/articles/api-token-management).
 - `testkube-cli-command` : the Testkube CLI command you want to run.

-## Using the Workflow Template
+## Using the WorkflowTemplate

-The below ArgoWorkflows Workflow uses the above defined template with corresponding parameters:
+The below Argo Workflows Workflow uses the WorkflowTemplate defined above with corresponding parameters:

 ```yaml
 apiVersion: argoproj.io/v1alpha1